The World's GREENEST Buildings - are in Europe

 Examples of cutting-edge green buildings throughout Europe

-Of course, there is a practical purpose to this as well, as the extra trees guzzle up CO2 and dust particles and emit clean oxygen, as well as bringing natural warmth to the building, and protecting people and houses from sustained exposure to harmful sun rays.
+Of course, there is a practical purpose to this as well, as the extra trees guzzle up CO2 and dust particles and emit clean oxygen.
+Plants on buildings also bring natural warmth and cooling, and protect people and buildings from sustained exposure to weather.
 Gutsy projects like this may make all the difference in the future in ensuring our cities remain appealing places to live.

 The UK Green Building Council (UKGBC) ran an exciting project to refurbish its office in a creative, clever, and environmentally friendly fashion.
 It created an office with the lowest measured fit-out carbon footprint in the UK, in addition to using 98% recycled materials over the course of the redesign.
-The London headquarters of UKGBC now feature LED lighting, a living wall (implementing the concept of biophilic architectural design to positively affect health and comfort), and an innovative HVAC system following strict sustainability principals.
-The UKGBC have also worked to encourage other major cities in the UK to take on environmental challenges, helping places like Manchester and Birmingham embrace innovative, refreshing green design, as well as encouraging the development of carbon-neutral buildings throughout Europe.
+The London headquarters of UKGBC now features LED lighting, a living wall (implementing the concept of biophilic architectural design to positively affect health and comfort), and an innovative HVAC system following strict sustainability principles.
+The UKGBC has also worked to encourage other major cities in the UK to take on environmental challenges, helping places like Manchester and Birmingham embrace innovative, refreshing green design, as well as encouraging the development of carbon-neutral buildings throughout Europe.

-Passive homes and passive buildings are sealed air-tight with timber construction, so that no weather penetrates the building; doule or triple-paned windows, and use high quality, energy efficient insulation.
-A passive house is a shining example of sustainable architecture at its finest; and passive homes are built to ultra-energy efficient standards so that all heat generated within the home is retained.
-Some buildings in Vauban, Germany are actually plus-energy buildings, producing more energy than the building requires, and then the residents are able to sell the excess energy back to the grid.
+Passive homes and passive buildings are sealed air-tight with timber construction so that no weather penetrates the building; doule or triple-paned windows, and use high-quality, energy efficient insulation.
+A passive house is a shining example of sustainable architecture at its finest.
+Passive homes are built to ultra-energy efficient standards so that all heat generated within the home is retained.
+Some buildings in Vauban, Germany are actually plus-energy buildings - producing more energy than the building requires, and then the residents are able to sell the excess energy back to the grid.
 Many homes and commercial buildings in both Vauban and Vaxjo, Sweden are passive house designs.

 Please also see: Vaxjo, Sweden (passivhaus construction practices in Vaxjo)